open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - `merge_maps(attributes, ParseJSON(body), "upsert")`

 - `merge_maps(attributes, ParseJSON(attributes["kubernetes"]), "update")`

 - `merge_maps(attributes, resource.attributes, "insert")`

 ### replace_all_matches

-`replace_all_matches(target, pattern, replacement, hashFunction)`
+`replace_all_matches(target, pattern, replacement, function)`

 The `replace_all_matches` function replaces any matching string value with the replacement string.

-`target` is a path expression to a `pdata.Map` type field. `pattern` is a string following [filepath.Match syntax](https://pkg.go.dev/path/filepath#Match). `replacement` is either a path expression to a string telemetry field or a literal string. `hashFunction` is an optional argument that creates a hash of `replacement` and then replaces any matching string with the hash value.
+`target` is a path expression to a `pdata.Map` type field. `pattern` is a string following [filepath.Match syntax](https://pkg.go.dev/path/filepath#Match). `replacement` is either a path expression to a string telemetry field or a literal string. `function` is an optional argument that can take in any Converter that accepts a (`replacement`) string and returns a string.
+An example is a hash function that replaces any matching string with the hash value of `replacement`.

 Each string value in `target` that matches `pattern` will get replaced with `replacement`.
 Non-string values are ignored.